Gsbansal10/Averages-and-Allegation/Unsolved problems.md

 **Solution**

 At the time of the birth of the youngest member, everybody was $7$ years younger, so their average age was $22-7 = 15$ years.
+The youngest member just been born, so his age can be taken as $0$ at that point.

-At the birth of the youngest member, this average age corresponds to $6$ members, so just before his/her birth, this age must correspond to $5$ members.
+But just before the birth of the youngest member, there were only $5$ persons in the family.
+Therefore this average of $15$ years corresponds to those $5$ members.

 Therefore average of $5$ members must be&mdash; $\text{Total sum of ages}/\text{number of members}$ i.e.
 $$ \text{average} = \frac{6\times 15}{5} = 18 \quad✅$$